0kp-temp/InterviewTask/README.md

 ## Timelog

 - about 2h - project setup and business logic
-- about 2h - ui implemenation
+- about 2h - ui implementation
-- about 2h - testing and bugfixing
+- about 2h - testing and bug-fixing
 - about 1h - admin stuff (readme, repo creating because not able to send zip)